 REMOVE DANGEROUS AND/OR VALUABLE ITEMS

-Put any toxic plants or other things your cat may chew on, like plastic bags, and breakable items in a closed room where a potentially bored or anxious cat won’t be able to get to them.
+Put any toxic household items, plants or other things your cat may chew on (like cables or plastic bags) and breakable items in a closed room where a potentially bored or anxious cat won’t be able to get to them.

 CONSIDER CLIMATE CONTROL